Schedule Demo

 The SOX Compliance Act Global has influenced corporate governance and financial reporting standards.
 Although SOX is a U.S. law, other countries have adopted comparable laws and regulations because of SOX guidelines.
 US businesses that conduct business abroad are subject to their complicated compliance requirement.

-The European Union Audit Directive and Regulation apply to public interest entities, including listed companies, banks, and insurers.
-Key provisions are strong auditor independence and oversight, mandatory auditor rotation, and restrictions on non-audit services.
-The directive enhances transparency in financial reporting.
+• European Union: EU Audit Regulation – The European Union Audit Directive and Regulation apply to public interest entities, including listed companies, banks, and insurers.

-Introduced in 2008 as part of broader reforms.
-Applies to publicly traded firms in Japan.
+• Japan: Financial Instruments and Exchange Act (J-SOX) – Applies to publicly traded firms in Japan.
 The requirements for internal control assessments and certifications are key provisions that closely resemble SOX Section 404.
-Emphasizes fraud prevention and the accuracy of financial reporting.

-ASX Corporate Governance Council’s Principles and Recommendations apply to companies listed on the Australian Securities Exchange (ASX).
-Key provisions encourage adherence to corporate governance best practices, though compliance is “if not, why not.”
-This promotes transparency, risk management, and board accountability.
+• Australia: Corporate Governance Principles – ASX Corporate Governance Council’s Principles and Recommendations apply to companies listed on the Australian Securities Exchange (ASX).

-It applies to both public companies and large state-owned enterprises and is issued by the Ministry of Finance in coordination with other regulatory agencies.
-Key provisions focus on internal control requirements like SOX Section 404, which encourages transparency and risk management.
+• China: Basic Standard for Enterprise Internal Control (C-SOX) – It applies to both public companies and large state-owned enterprises and is issued by the Ministry of Finance in coordination with other regulatory agencies.

 Pathlock Cloud is a leading technology solution designed to help organizations automate compliance processes.
 It addresses important SOX requirements, especially in financial reporting, access management, and audit trails.